Guru Lukshmi

 The Architecture of Spice

 Indian cooking, in its classical forms, operates through a sequence of spice decisions that most diners never consciously register but immediately notice when absent.
-Whole spices — mustard seeds, curry leaves, dried chillies , go into hot oil first, releasing fat-soluble compounds before any other ingredient enters the pan.
+Whole spices, mustard seeds, curry leaves, dried chillies, go into hot oil first, releasing fat-soluble compounds before any other ingredient enters the pan.
 Ground spices follow at precise temperature points to bloom without burning.
 Tempered spices, added late, close the dish with volatile aromatics that would otherwise cook off.
 The result, when executed correctly, is a layered flavour profile that changes as you eat: front-of-palate heat gives way to mid-palate earthiness and a long finish that shifts again as the dish cools on the spoon.

-Across Indian cooking more broadly, the most decorated rooms in the world , Trèsind Studio in Dubai (see Trèsind Studio) or Opheem in Birmingham , have approached spice architecture from a tasting-menu modernist angle.
+Across Indian cooking more broadly, the most decorated rooms in the world, Trèsind Studio in Dubai (see Trèsind Studio) or Opheem in Birmingham, have approached spice architecture from a tasting-menu modernist angle.
 Guru Lukshmi makes no such claim; its position in the competitive set is defined by fidelity to classical spice logic at a price point where diners are often more exacting, not less, about whether what arrives tastes correct.

 Reading the Review Count

 For context, the Toronto-area Michelin selections span a wide range of formats.
 Alo in Toronto operates at the starred end of the spectrum with a prix-fixe format and a $$$$ price point; Guru Lukshmi operates at the other end of that Michelin-recognized range, where the designation means something different but no less considered.
-It belongs to a peer set alongside other Bib Gourmand addresses in the GTA's outer suburbs , places inspectors seek out precisely because they are not obvious from the downtown dining circuit.
+It belongs to a comparable set alongside other Bib Gourmand addresses in the GTA's outer suburbs, places inspectors seek out precisely because they are not obvious from the downtown dining circuit.

 Planning a Visit